MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/customer-voice-integration.md

 ## Add fragments to a template

-Once the fragments containing the Customer Voice embedded code have been created, you must add the fragments to the page templates associated with the sites you want to use them on.
+Once the fragments containing the Customer Voice embedded code have been created, you must add the fragments to the page templates associated with the site pages you want to use them on.
 The following example illustration shows our three example fragments added to a product details page (PDP) template.

 ![Inline script fragment 5](media/customer-voice-integration-5.png)